 Saints Who Had Great Anchors

-By calling a group of twelve men Jesus was telling us that we need fraternity The early disciples show us that we can t fulfill the mission God has given us on our own This hasn t changed throughout Church
+By calling a group of twelve men, Jesus was telling us that we need fraternity.
+The early disciples show us that we can’t fulfill the mission God has given us on our own.
+This hasn’t changed throughout Church history, as

 By calling a group of twelve men, Jesus was telling us that we need fraternity.
 The early disciples show us that we can’t fulfill the mission God has given us on our own.
 This hasn’t changed throughout Church history, as the saints received needed support from friends and fellow workers in the vineyard.
 Here are some examples.